SupercoolPayloadGuy/drawing_circles/readme.md

 ## Project Overview

 The animation builds circles by repeatedly projecting points and drawing circles through point pairs.
 It demonstrates recursive geometric constructions with depth-based colouring, auto-zoom, and interactive controls.
+The Python app also lets you export completed constructions as SVG or PNG files.

 ## Quick Start